+Patrick Cheicante

+Prometric

-Linda Waters Prometric 1501 S. Clinton Street Baltimore, MD 21224 Telephone: (443) 455-8121 FAX: (443) 455-8047
+1501 South Clinton Street

+Baltimore, MD 21224

-Linda.waters@prometric.com
+(443) 455-6108 (phone)

+Patrick.cheicante@prometric.com

 CONFIDENTIALITY AND USE STATEMENT

 The primary objectives of the Psychiatry Resident In-Training Examination[®] (PRITE[®]), offered by The American College of Psychiatrists (The College), are to provide an assessment of knowledge base in clinical science of psychiatry and to provide educationally useful feedback to individuals and groups in the form of comparisons with peers in specific areas of knowledge.
 Residents take the PRITE throughout all stages of training.
 It may be used by residency programs as one factor among many for assessing the competency of a resident.
 Except as indicated herein, all residents' test results will be kept confidential.